Pangoraw/ber.gp/content/about.md

 - [Mathjax](https://www.mathjax.org/) to display equations on certain blog posts

 I was able to use TailwindCSS with Hugo by looking at [this hugo theme](https://bento-hugo-theme.netlify.app/).

+### Sources

+The source code for this website is available [on GitHub](https://github.com/Pangoraw/ber.gp).
+If you happen to find a typo or want to improve any part of the site, don't hesitate to open a pull-request.